-Usefulness of the CO2 flexible laser fiber
+Usefulness of the CO2 flexible laser fiber in the removal of intracranial meningiomas.

 The experience of the San Filippo Neri Hospital in Rome (Luciano Mastronardi)